 - A simple stethoscope can alert your veterinarian to sand in your horse’s belly about 75% of the time.
 Other (expensive and difficult) ways to check are by surgery or abdominal x-rays and/or ultrasound.
 The size and power of the X-ray machine needed means that you will likely need to trailer your horse to a hospital for this to be done.

 - Your vet may also be able to find sand upon a rectal exam – but only if the sand accumulation is massive and severe enough to cause an impaction, at which time your horse is already in a very serious pickle.

 - You can also check for sand passing through with a simple poop in a bag test.
 For more info on how to test with a bag or bucket, read this gem!
 NOTE – this only means he ate sand and he’s now pooping it out.
 It can’t tell you if there is sand in his belly and how much.
 Or, you might not get any sand out of this “test” – but he still may have some that he’s not passing.

 A great way to potentially spill poop water on yourself, but it doesn’t really tell you much about what’s going on inside your horse.

-So… what you CAN DO is prevent sand from getting in there in the first place.
+What you CAN DO is discourage your horse from eating sand in the first place.

-Big corner feeders in stalls are good - especially when the mats underneath are swept clean of shavings!
-Bigger tubs seems to work better to catch dribbles, too.
+Big corner feeders in stalls are good – especially when the mats underneath are swept clean of shavings!
+Bigger tubs seem to work better to catch dribbles, too.